 - demonstrate knowledge and understanding of how law is made in Scotland

 - analyse, explain and evaluate Scottish law making and Scottish legal culture

-- select, interpret, communicate information relevant to law making in Scotland in a way appropriate to your subject, purpose and audience
+- select, interpret, and communicate information relevant to law making in Scotland in a way appropriate to your subject, purpose and audience

 - articulate and engage with relevant legal and ethical issues

-- demonstrate insight into personal goals, preferences and aptitudes
+- demonstrate insight into personal goals, preferences and aptitudes.

-This module develops a number of key transferable skills such as developing a persuasive argument, digital literacy skills and reflective learning.
+This module develops a number of key transferable skills, such as developing a persuasive argument, digital literacy skills and reflective learning.